Contents

 Employees don’t have to print and fill out forms.
 Managers don’t have to continuously look up the pending items in their inbox to approve.

-A purchase requisition tool presents a single dashboard that allows users to see what all is pending approval and with whom they need to follow up.
+A purchase requisition tool presents a single dashboard that allows users to see what is pending approval and with whom they need to follow up.

 How do you quantify productivity improvements?